Pat Storey: Episcopal ministry

 On 19 September 2013, Storey was chosen by the House of Bishops to succeed Richard Clarke as Bishop of Meath and Kildare.
 She was consecrated to the episcopate at Christ Church Cathedral, Dublin, on 30 November 2013.
-She is the first woman to be elected as a bishop in the Church of Ireland and the first woman to be an Anglican bishop in Ireland and Great Britain.
+She was the first woman to be elected as a bishop in the Church of Ireland and the first woman to be an Anglican bishop in Ireland and Great Britain.